TempleDAO/temple/readme.md

 It's fine to have multiple versions of a contract on rinkeby, so it's okay to run before your PR is merged (and re-run if there are any comments on the PR on how to best setup the deploy scripts).

-You can also run and test locally by replacing `yarn workspace @temple/protocol hardhat:testnet` with `yarn workspace @temple/protocol hardhat:local`.
+You can also run and test locally by replacing `yarn hardhat:testnet` with `yarn hardhat:local` in the protocol directory.
 You'll probably have to run some of the previous deploys in order to setup the right local state

 ### Dapp